guerrinharj/gpgc-api/README.md

 1. Run `bundle install` to install all the dependencies of the project;
 2. Rename `config/database.yml.example` to `config/database.yml` and add your database credentials;
+3. Set up `.env.development` and your `.env.production` (in case you're trying to deploy) accordingly to your `config/database.yml` file.
 3. Run `rake db:setup` to create the database and apply the migrations and seeds;
 4. Run `rspec` to check for tests;
 5. Run `rails s` and go for your localhost